-36.28.11c - Arizona Medical Marijuana Act - Authority to Cultivate persons with debilitating medical conditions to use marijuana as medicine, so long as such persons are registered qualifying patients with the Arizona Department of Health Services.
+36.28.11c - Arizona Medical Marijuana Act - Authority to Cultivate

+It is a defense to the crime of [CRIME] that the defendant was authorized to [cultivate] marijuana under the terms of the Arizona Medical Marijuana Act.
+Arizona law authorizes persons with debilitating medical conditions to use marijuana as medicine, so long as such persons are registered qualifying patients with the Arizona Department of Health Services.
 The Arizona Department of Health Services allows [registered qualifying patients] [designated caregivers] to cultivate marijuana legally if the person's registration indicates that they are authorized to cultivate.